 Persistent Spot Requests: You can ensure that your Spot instance request it is automatically resubmitted whenever its instance is terminated—by you or by Amazon EC2—until you cancel the Spot instance request.

 Auto Scaling Integration: Spot Instances with Auto Scaling enables you to automatically scale the number of Spot Instances you run based on your demand or according to a schedule you define.
-For more information on Spot Instance integration with Auto Scaling, see the Auto Scaling with Spot Instances Quick Start Tutorial in the Amazon EC2 Developers Guide.
+For more information on Spot Instance integration with Auto Scaling, see Launching Spot Instances in Your Auto Scaling Group in the Auto Scaling Developer Guide.

 AWS CloudFormation Integration: Using AWS CloudFormation, you can create and manage a collection of related AWS resources including Spot Instances.
 For a sample High Performance Computing framework using CloudFormation that can use Spot Instances, see the cfncluster demo.
 For more information on using Spot Instance integration with CloudFormation, see the Using CloudFormation with Spot Instances Quick Start Tutorial in the Amazon EC2 User Guide.